The Geometry of Memoryless Stochastic Policy Optimization in Infinite-Horizon POMDPs: Number and Location of Critical Points

-For the sake of notation, without loss of generality let us assume from now on that $J=\{1, \dots, m\}$.
-We can upper bound the number of critical points in the interior of the face by the number of critical points of the polynomial optimization problem for $p_0(\eta)$ subject to $p_1(\eta) = \dots = p_m(\eta)=0$.
-This number is upper bounded by the algebraic degree of the problem (see Appendix~\ref{app:subsecalgebraicdegree} for details). {Using Theorem~\ref{theo:hdeseffpolpol},} {Proposition \ref{prop:corlinine}} and an upper bound on the algebraic degree of polynomial optimization due to \citet{doi:10.1137/080716670} yields the following result.
+Note that a point $\eta$ is critical {on $\operatorname{int}(F_J)$}, if and only if it is a critical point on the variety $\mathcal V_J\coloneqq\{\eta\in\mathbb R^{\mathcal S\times\mathcal A}\mid p_j(\eta) = 0 \text{ for }j\in J\}$.
+For the sake of notation we write $J=\{1, \dots, m\}$.
+We can bound the number of critical points in the interior of the face by the number of critical points of the polynomial optimization problem of optimizing $p_0(\eta)$ subject to $p_1(\eta) = \dots = p_m(\eta)=0$.
+This number is upper bounded by the algebraic degree of the problem {which controls also the (algebraic) complexity of optimal policies} (see Appendix~\ref{app:subsecalgebraicdegree} for details). {Using Theorem~\ref{theo:hdeseffpolpol},} {Proposition \ref{prop:corlinine}} and an upper bound on the algebraic degree of polynomial optimization by \citet{doi:10.1137/080716670} yields the following result.

 \begin{restatable}[]{theo}{corupperboundcriticalpoints} Consider a POMDP $(\mathcal S, \mathcal O, \mathcal A, \alpha, \beta, r)$, $\gamma\in(0, 1)$, assume that $r$ is generic, that $\beta\in\mathbb R^{\mathcal S\times\mathcal O}$ is invertible, and that Assumption \ref{ass:positivity} holds.
 For any given $I\subseteq\mathcal{A}\times \mathcal{O}$ consider the following set of policies, which is the relative interior of a face of the policy polytope: